 Cardiac arrest in pregnancy is a potential presentation to the emergency department.
 If it happens, you are likely to be cognitively overloaded.
-We’ve talked through what you need to do, then shared a checklist that lists what you need to do, in the order you need to do it.
-We’ve supported our blog with some awesome pictures by Sarah Payne and Jonathan Hurley, reincarnated from a previous RCEMLearning blog.
+We’ve talked through what you need to do, then shared a checklist that specifies what you need to do, in the order you need to do it.
+We’ve supported our blog with some awesome pictures by Sarah Payne and Jonathan Hurley.
 In real life, it is hoped many of these actions will happen simultaneously.
 But for it to work, you need to read it, and mentally rehearse it before you need it for real, as well as seeing what happens in your hospital.

 Call for Help